p0stw3b/programming-25/data/ru/part-9/2-objects-as-attributes.md

 <sample-output>

-Комната пуста?
+Is the room empty?
 True
-Самый низкий: None
+Shortest: None

-Комната пуста?
+Is the room empty?
 False
-Самый низкий: Nina
+Shortest: Nina

-В комнате 4 человека, их общий рост составляет 683 см Lea (183 см)
+There are 4 persons in the room, and their combined height is 683 cm Lea (183 cm)
-Kenya (172 см)
+Kenya (172 cm)
-Nina (162 см)
+Nina (162 cm)
-Ally (166 см)
+Ally (166 cm)

 </sample-output>